cse110-sp24-group31/Dev-Journal/README.md

 ## projects

-> where all data of projects stored. a typical project data should look like:
+> where all data of projects stored. a typical project data look like:

 ```JSON
 {